 The usability of the charging case is straight-forward and friendly.
-It is easy to open and the earbuds can be easily retrieved with one hand.
+It is easy to open, and the earbuds can be easily retrieved with one hand.
 The magnetic hold of the earbuds is also of the appropriate amount.
-It is able to withstand strong shake without dropping out.
+It can withstand strong shake without dropping out.

 The case lacks a solid build.
 It is made from matte plastic and feels cheap to touch.
 The plastic cover slightly squeaks when you give it some pressure on the side.
 The magnetic thud sound when the cover is closed is unsatisfying.